 Pension contributions to personal pension schemes are charged to the statement of comprehensive income in the period in which they occur.
-There is no Group pension scheme in operation.

 Share-based payments

 A fair value for equity settled share awards is measured at the date of grant.
 The Group measures the fair value using the Black-Scholes valuation technique to value each class of award.